-The mission of the Remote Sensing / Fire Weather Support Unit (RSFWSU) is to service and support Remote Automatic Weather Stations (RAWS) according to interagency agreements and the National Fire Danger Rating System (NFDRS).
+The mission of the Remote Sensing / Fire Weather Support Unit (RSFWSU) is to service and support Remote Automatic Weather Stations (RAWS) according to interagency agreements and the Interagency Wildland Fire Weather Station Standards & Guidelines (PMS 426-3).

 The accomplishment of this mission helps provide accurate and reliable environmental data for wildland fire preparedness and suppression operations, and contributes to fire fighter safety and the protection of life and property.

 The RSFWSU also services and supports other special use weather and environmental monitoring equipment that contribute to wildland fire management, resources permitting, according to written agreement.